docker/docs/datacenter/ucp/2.2/guides/admin/install/upgrade.md

 [Create a backup](../backups-and-disaster-recovery.md) of your swarm.
 This allows you to recover if something goes wrong during the upgrade process.

+> Upgrading and backup archives
+>
+> The backup archive is version-specific, so you can't use it during the
+> upgrade process.
+For example, if you create a backup archive for a UCP 2.1
+> swarm, you can't use the archive file after you upgrade to UCP 2.2.

 ## Upgrade Docker Engine

-For each node that is part of your cluster, upgrade the Docker Engine installed on that node to Docker Engine version 17.06 or higher.
+For each node that is part of your swarm, upgrade the Docker Engine installed on that node to Docker Engine version 17.06 or higher.
 Be sure to install the Docker Enterprise Edition.